MemoryMeld/MemoryMeld.github.io/_posts/2024-05-19-LSASS-Dumping-Windows11-Part1.md

 ![](/assets/posts/2024-05-19-LSASS-Dumping-Windows11-Part1/hardware_breakpoint_rubeus.bmp)

 When invoking the script from the web server, we observe that it runs Rubeus without triggering any flags.
 However, to utilize this script effectively, we need to create a .NET assembly capable of performing an LSASS dump.
 Even with patching AMSI, bypassing Defender remains necessary.
-In Part2 of this blog, I'll demonstrate how to create a .NET assembly that can be paired with this script.
+In Part 2 of this blog, I'll demonstrate how to create a .NET assembly that can be paired with this script.

 Moving forward, let's explore another technique: utilizing a vulnerable kernel driver to dump LSASS.
 This approach has seen a resurgence in usage by many nation-state actors recently.
 The primary reason for this resurgence is Kernel Patch Protection (KPP).